Blue Peter: Content

 Blue Peter's content is wide-ranging.
 Most programmes are broadcast live, but usually include at least one filmed report.
 There will also often be a demonstration of an activity in the studio, or a music or dance performance.
 Between the 1960s and 2011 the programme was made at BBC Television Centre, and often came from Studio 1, the fourth-largest TV studio in Britain and one of the largest in Europe.
 This enabled Blue Peter to include large-scale demonstrations and performances within the live programme.
 From the September 2007 series, the programme was broadcast from a small fixed set in Studio 2.
 However, from 2009 the series began to use the larger studios once more; also more programmes were broadcast in their entirety from the Blue Peter Garden.

 The show is also famous for its "makes", which are demonstrations of how to construct a useful object or prepare food.
 These have given rise to the oft-used phrase "Here's one I made earlier", as presenters bring out a perfect and completed version of the object they are making – a phrase credited to Christopher Trace, though Marguerite Patten is another possibility.
 Trace also used the line "And now for something completely different", which was later taken up by Monty Python.
 Time is also often given over to reading letters and showing pictures sent in by viewers.

 Over 5,000 editions have been produced since 1958, and almost every episode from 1964 onwards still exists in the BBC archives.
-This is unusual for programmes of that era.
-Editor Biddy Baxter personally ensured that telerecordings and, from 1970, video recording were kept of each episode.
+This is unusual for programmes of that era; editor Biddy Baxter personally ensured that telerecordings and, from 1970, video recording were kept of each episode.
 The earliest surviving footage, a 35mm film sequence, comes from Programme 204 produced and broadcast in 1962.
 The earliest edition to survive in a complete form is Programme 238 from 1963, which survives as a 16mm film recording.

 Many items from Blue Peter's history have become embedded in British popular culture, especially moments when things have gone wrong, such as the much-repeated clip of Lulu the baby elephant (from a 1969 edition) who urinated and defecated on the studio floor, appeared to tread on the foot of presenter John Noakes and then proceeded to attempt an exit, dragging her keeper along behind her.
 Although it is often assumed to have been broadcast live, the edition featuring Lulu was one of the rare occasions when the programme was pre-recorded, as the presenters were en route to Ceylon for the summer expedition at the time of transmission.

-Other well-remembered and much-repeated items from this era include the Girl Guides' campfire that got out of hand on the 1970 Christmas edition, John Noakes's report on the cleaning of Nelson's Column, and Simon Groom referring to a previous item on the production of a facsimile door knocker for Durham Cathedral which was displayed alongside the original, with the words 'what a beautiful pair of knockers'.
+Other well-remembered and much-repeated items from this era include a Girl Guides' campfire that got out of hand on the 1970 Christmas edition, John Noakes's report on the cleaning of Nelson's Column and Simon Groom referring to a previous item on the production of a facsimile door knocker for Durham Cathedral which was displayed alongside the original, with the words 'what a beautiful pair of knockers'.